Skip to main content

 The SC07-MR has a replaceable battery and is not hard-wired.
 Obviously, during testing, due to local laws, I didn't replace my existing smoke alarms, but instead used them both at the same time.

-Unfortunately, X-Sense does not offer combination alarms that are Wi-Fi-connected and that have non-replaceable batteries.
+Unfortunately, X-Sense does not offer combination alarms that are Wi-Fi connected and have non-replaceable batteries.
 It does have an SC07-W model that offers interconnectivity and a 10-year sealed battery; however, the SC07-W model does not work with the base station.

 Limited smart home support, and no Matter

 If you're looking for a smart alarm that integrates with your existing smart home, you won't get it here.
-The device doesn't work with major smart home ecosystems.
+The device is not compatible with major smart home ecosystems.
 It also doesn’t support Matter, and while there are only a few smoke or CO alarms that do support Matter, it’s still something we expect most smart home device companies to adopt, and an easy way to guarantee broad smart home support without needing individual certification for each ecosystem.

-For most, this won't be a huge issue, but you won't be able to create automations, like, for example, controlling lights when an alarm is triggered.
+For most, this won't be a significant issue, but you won't be able to create automations, such as controlling lights when an alarm is triggered.

 Warranty